 Director at Large

 Directors at large serve two-year terms.
-Directors can expect to serve on a committee as liaison for the Board.
+Directors may serve on a committee as liaison for the Board.
 In this capacity, the director has a vote on both committee business and all committee questions that come before the Board.

-There are five elected members of the Nominating Committee, and the president may appoint the president-elect or the past president as a sixth member.
+There are five elected members of the Nominating Committee.
 Members serve two-year terms on a staggered schedule.
 The committee selects its own chair.

 The Nominating Committee is responsible for submitting to member boards, at least 30 days before the Annual Meeting, a slate of candidates for each position on the Board of Directors to be filled, and for each of the open positions on the Nominating Committee.
 The Nominating Committee is charged with using its best efforts to submit a slate of candidates that ensures diversity on both the Board of Directors and the Nominating Committee.